 That's the modern playbook for getting your business ahead — give up half of it, forever, to a partner who handles the tech side.
 Hausstack is the third option.
 We do the tech partner's job.
 You don't give up a single point of equity.

-| Path to a modern plumbing business | Annual cost | What you give up |
+| Path to a modern plumbing business | What it costs you |

-| 50/50 tech partner | $0 cash | 50% of every dollar — forever |
+| 50/50 tech partner | Half of every dollar you make — forever |

-| Hire office manager + after-hours dispatcher + marketer | $180K–$260K/yr + benefits | Time, cash, focus |
+| Hire an office manager + after-hours dispatcher + marketer | Time, payroll, and the focus that belongs on the work |

-| Stay scattered on Housecall Pro + answering service + spreadsheets | ~$10K/yr software + 24/7 service costs | Your weekends, your sleep, your growth ceiling |
+| Stay scattered on Housecall Pro + answering service + spreadsheets | Your weekends, your sleep, and the growth ceiling you keep hitting |

-| Hausstack | ~$28K year 1, ~$18K/yr after | Nothing.
-Code & data are yours. |
+| Hausstack | Nothing.
+The code and data are yours. |

 Because the system is built around how your shop actually runs, there's nothing weird to memorize.
 It looks like how you already work — just faster.
 Less time training new hires.
 Fewer "where do I click?" calls in the middle of a service call.

-| Housecall Pro | Hausstack | |
+| Off-the-shelf field app | Hausstack | |

 |---|---|---|